emaildojo/knowledgebase/content/Email Deliverability/Boost-Your-Promos-with-Gmail-Annotations.md

 ## Product Carousel:
  Imagine a dazzling carousel of your products right in your emails.
 It's like a mini shopping festival in the Promotions tab!
 You can play around with the subject line, prices, product names, and your logo.

  Showcase your products - they could be the same as in your email or entirely different.
 It’ll be taken directly to your product website - more engagement and a higher chance of conversions.
 ![Product Carousel](https://i.imgur.com/LJVWEIT.png)
 [Create your Product carousel](https://emaildojo.io/gmail-promo-annotation-builder)

 ## Single Image Preview:
 Not in the carousel camp?
-No problemo!
+No problem!
 If your business revolves around one star product, or if you've built your email around a certain item, show it off with a single image preview.
 And hey, we support various aspect ratios, with high quality, however we recommend having 2:3, 4:5, 1:1, 3:2, and 1.91:1 so your image will always look its best.
 Pique your recipient's curiosity with stunning images that scream, "click me!"
 ![Single Image Preview](https://i.imgur.com/wlkCQ27.png)
 [Create your Single Image](https://emaildojo.io/gmail-promo-annotation-builder)
 ## Deal Annotations: